 After a trial run, Reading Swing Jam have taken their classes online.
 On Monday evenings they're offering a Level 1 course, introducing a number of Solo Jazz steps, concentrating on technique, shape/styling, timing/rhythm and transitions with a view to build repertoire over time.
-On Wednesdays it's the Level 2 course, taking your Solo Jazz to the next level by working on step variations, mash ups and combos, mini-choreos and maybe some improvisation work.
+On Thursdays it's the Level 2 course, taking your Solo Jazz to the next level by working on step variations, mash ups and combos, mini-choreos and maybe some improvisation work.

 Reading's own The Literary Gift Company has taken their love of all things "book" in a new direction and set up a Facebook group: The Literary Isolationists Club.
 They are “meeting” on Tuesdays at 8pm, with a different theme each week inviting people to discuss relevant books they have on their shelves.

 What's The Game?!
 Improv are taking their weekly comedy improvisation classes online. as well as uploading videos of other things to do at home.
 Head over to their Facebook page for the latest games, challenges and updates.

 Local portrait artists have set up a private group on Facebook as a virtual place for the Reading Portraits Group to meet, draw together and share pictures.
 There is a live session on Thursday evenings or participants can work from photos of the model sent out by email.
 Apply to join on Facebook.

 The Museum of English Rural Life is now running Friday Fledglings online.
 Every Friday morning at 11am, session leaders will bring you stories, ideas and activities inspired by the MERL garden and their collections, so that under-5s can continue to enjoy the benefits of outdoor learning at home!
 They also have a selection of other online events and activities on their website.